NativeScript/docs/README.md

 ## Goals

 - streamline onboarding to NativeScript
-- simplify content to it's core, reword and restructure to make pages relevant and to the point
+- simplify content to its core, reword and restructure to make pages relevant and to-the-point
-- make the docs SEO friendly and easy to navigate
+- make the docs SEO-friendly and easy to navigate

 ## Writing workflow